prominenceai/deepstream-services-library/docs/overview.md

 ## Inference Engines and Servers
 NVIDIA® GStreamer Inference Engines (GIEs) and Triton Inference Servers (TISs) perform inferencing on the input data stream.
 A Pipeline can have:
-* multiple Primary Gst Inference Engines (PGIE) or Primary Triton Inference Servers (PTIS) linked in succession to operate on the full frame
+* Multiple Primary Gst Inference Engines (PGIE) or Primary Triton Inference Servers (PTIS) linked in succession to operate on the full frame
-* multiple Secondary Gst Inference Engines (SGIEs) or Secondary Triton Inference Servers (STISs) that can Infer-on the output of either Primary or other Secondary GIEs/TISs.
+* Multiple Secondary Gst Inference Engines (SGIEs) or Secondary Triton Inference Servers (STISs) that can Infer-on the output of either Primary or other Secondary GIEs/TISs.

 After creation, GIEs and TISs can be updated to use a new model-engine (GIE only), config file, and/or inference interval

-With Primary GIEs and TISs, applications can add/remove [Pad Probe Handlers](#pad-probe-handlers) to process batched stream buffers with Metadata for each Frame and Detected-Object found within.
+With Primary GIEs and TISs, applications can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 See the [Inference Engine and Server API](/docs/api-infer.md) reference section for more information.